improgo-josh/Flashcard_StudyApp/README.md

 - [ ] User sees a celebration animation with confetti when they answer a question correctly

 ## Lab 3

-### App Description
-User is able to study by using a mobile version of flashcards.
-The user is able to create questions and put answers on a flashcard and test their memory with multiple choice questions.

 ### App Walk-though